How to Python

 Obviously, you’re a pretty seasoned Python developer now, so feel free to write some code that you’ve learned today.

 Now we need to save the file and give it a descriptive name.
 Let’s call the file python_intro.py and save it to your desktop.
 We can name the file anything we want, but the important part here is to make sure the file ends in .py.
 The .py extension tells our operating system that this is a Python executable file and Python can run it.
+Try not to use whitespace in file name, you can replace space with _.

 Note You should notice one of the coolest thing about code editors: colours!
 In the Python console, everything was the same colour; now you should see that the print function is a different colour from the string.
 This is called “syntax highlighting”, and it’s a really useful feature when coding.
 The colour of things will give you hints, such as unclosed strings or a typo in a keyword name (like the def in a function, which we’ll see below).
 This is one of the reasons we use a code editor. :)